UKHomeOffice/callisto-timecard-restapi/README.md

 ## Running locally

+Before running the application locally in the form of a Docker container, any already running instances of the application (also in the form of a Docker container) should be stopped to avoid port conflicts, unless other ports have been assigned to each application instance.

+To run the application in the form of a Docker container, run the command `docker compose up -d` from the root of the application directory.

+The database engine containing the `timecard schema` should be running already.

+#### Flow

+First, Docker Compose will run the container containing Liquibase, which will perform any necessary DB migrations.
+This container will be killed automatically.
+The container logs contain a message about the success/failure of the migration execution.

+Then the timecard-restapi application in the form of a container will be launched, but it will be possible to edit the application code.
+Changes will be visible almost automatically thanks to hot-reload.

+**Restarting the container** after making changes to the application or building its new image is not necessary or advisable.

 ### Authenticate with the Home Office private Maven repository (Artifactory)

 In order to retrieve private Maven packages, you’ll need to [configure authentication for Artifactory](https://collaboration.homeoffice.gov.uk/display/EAHW/Artifactory).